lvclark/MetaChar/README.md

 called Kivy, add a new folder called MetaChar, and then add the files from this repository ("main.py", "metachar.kv", and "android.txt") to that folder.
 Now you should be able to access MetaChar from Kivy Launcher.

+## License

+This software is released under the GNU General Public Licence v3.
+In summary, you may use, modify, and distribute this software however you like, as long as it is distributed under the same license.
+This software comes with no warranty.